 5 key features to include in your LIMS system

-Although defining the functionality may initially seem to be a daunting task, there is a basic set of features that should be included in your LIMS:
+Although defining the functionality may initially seem to be a daunting task, there is a basic set of features that should be included in your LIMS software:

+Sample registration and monitoring is one of the key parts of laboratory management.
 This implies the ability to enter data into spreadsheets, manually or automatically, and receive data from other information systems (ERP, order entry, etc.).
-The system makes it easy to track information thanks to detailed tables and samples’ statuses on the dashboard.
+A LIMS system makes it easy to track information thanks to detailed tables and samples’ statuses on the dashboard.

-Changes in data are common in laboratory practice.
-A database can be designed in such a way that all changes are automatically saved.
-Thus, the user will be able to see all the previous documents’ versions in their changes history and never lose important details.
+Data updates are common in the laboratory management practice.
+A LIMS database can be designed in such a way that all changes are automatically saved.
+Therefore, the user will be able to see all the previous document versions in the history and never lose important details.

-This feature will enable you to get the results of control measurements directly from the analytics system.
-Since this procedure is mandatory in any laboratory and requires manual results processing, the automation of this will save a lot of time and labor.
+This is one of the core LIMS features that will help you get the results of control measurements directly from the analytics system.
+Since this procedure is mandatory in any laboratory and requires manual results processing, the automation of this will save a lot of time and effort.

-ELN is used for document research, experiments, and laboratory procedures.
-This feature enables customers to completely abandon the use of bulk paper laboratory notebooks.
+ELN is another feature that you should incorporate in your laboratory solution.
+ElM is employed for document research, experiments, and various procedures.
+This function enables customers to completely abandon the use of bulk paper lab notebooks.

-The transition to LIMS can be a difficult process as the nature of the work changes significantly.
-Regardless of whether you prefer a ready-made product or a custom solution, you will have to scour the market to find a suitable vendor, define functionality, train employees, and more.
-However, there are steps that will make this process less painful and much smoother.
+The development of a lab information management system can be a difficult process that requires time and investment.
+Regardless of whether you prefer a ready-made product or a custom laboratory solution, you will have to scour the market to find a suitable vendor, define functionality, train employees, and more.
+However, there are steps that will help you build a great LIMS application.

-The main goal of LIMS, and any other software system, is to maximize workflow efficiency.
+The primary goal of a LIMS, and any other software system, is to maximize workflow efficiency.
 With this in mind, you need to thoroughly analyze the existing lab processes and identify which need optimization and automation.

-Final LIMS requirements will depend on the proper identification of your needs.
-This becomes a reliable basis for creating a great LIMS to solve all your current and/or anticipated challenges and helps you avoid additional expenses associated with developing unnecessary functionality.
+The final requirements will depend on the proper identification of your goals.
+This becomes a reliable basis for building quality lab management software to address all your current and/or anticipated challenges and helps you avoid additional expenses associated with developing unnecessary functionality.

-There are many large companies on the global market that offer LIMS systems.
-Usually, they build their software products in the form of a "skeleton", which then can be adapted to solve specific problems of a particular laboratory.
+There are many large companies on the global market that offer lab information systems.
+Usually, they build applications in the form of a "skeleton", which then can be adapted to solve specific problems of a particular laboratory.

 However, there are some drawbacks with these off-the-shelf products.
 Since they are designed for a wide audience, they contain a lot of unnecessary functions that you may not use at all, but still have to pay for.
 And for the features that are missing, you will face additional costs to upgrade.

-To search for a service provider, you can use both the recommendations of colleagues and independent search efforts.
-For example, it would be reasonable to browse reputable platforms such as Clutch.co and GoodFirms.
-There you will have the opportunity to get acquainted with the range of services, the experience of companies in specific industries, as well as to find honest reviews and ratings based on feedback from real customers.
+There you will have the opportunity to get acquainted with the range of services, the experience of software engineering firms in specific industries, as well as to find honest reviews and ratings based on feedback from real customers.

-There are many important points to consider when choosing a software development house.
-Be sure to check our article “Ultimate guide on how to choose the right custom software development company for your project”.
+There are many important points to consider when choosing a LIMS development partner.
+Check out our article with useful advice “Ultimate guide on how to choose the right custom software development company for your project”.

-To ensure the success of your LIMS implementation, you need to hire a reliable and highly-qualified team.
-Developers, business analysts, QA engineers, project manager, and more will complement each other at all stages—from project planning to software testing.
+To ensure the success of your integrated laboratory system, you need to hire a reliable and highly-qualified team.
+Software and QA (quality assurance) engineers, business analysts, project managers, UI and UX designers will complement each other at all stages—from task planning to testing and debugging.

-Give careful consideration to the risk management plan.
-It should include a description of all project stages, all possible risks and ways to solve them, as well as the role of all internal and external resources in these processes.
+Take into account the risk management plan.
+It should include a description of all the development stages, all possible risks and ways to resolve them, as well as the role of all internal and external resources in these processes.

-A combination of project management skills, resources, and methodologies is crucial for achieving a successful result.
+A combination of skills, resources, and methodologies is crucial for achieving a great result.